PayU-EMEA/fx-client-php/README.md

 }
 ```

-More example code can be found in `src/examples` dir.
+More example code can be found in `examples` dir.

 ## License